 A member of the celebrated King’s Singers for ten years, with expertise acquired through years of performing at the world’s most prestigious venues, Jeremy is in great demand internationally as a conductor and workshop director.
 His engaging personality enables him to establish an instant rapport with choirs, orchestras and choral groups of all ages, sizes and standard.

-Former Chorus Master to the Belfast Philharmonic Choir and the London Philharmonic Choir, Jeremy is currently the musical director of the English Baroque Choir, and the Cecilian Singers.
+Former Chorus Master to the Belfast Philharmonic Choir and the London Philharmonic Choir, Jeremy has been the Musical Director of the English Baroque Choir for the last 20 years.

 “Thank you for your wonderful guidance in every concert and rehearsal.
 I think you are a truly inspiring teacher for all levels of members.”

 “It is always a pleasure to sing for Jeremy, he is the most wholly professional choral conductor I know and fun with it.”